Topological Stability of Kinetic $k$-Centers

-\subparagraph{2-colored intersection graphs} Consider a point set $P$ and two sets of $k$ convex shapes (disks, squares, ...), such that each set covers all points in $P$: we use $R$ to denote the one set (red) and $B$ to denote the other set (blue).
-We now define the \emph{2-colored intersection} graph $G_{R,B} = (V, E)$: each vertex represents a shape ($V = R \cup B$) and is either red or blue; $E$ contains an edge for each pair of differently colored, intersecting shapes.
-A 2-colored intersection graph always contains equally many red nodes as blue nodes.
-Both colors in a 2-colored intersection graph must cover all points: there may be points only in the area of intersection between a blue and red shape.
-In the remainder, we use intersection graph to refer to 2-colored intersection graphs.
+\subparagraph{2-colored intersection graphs} Consider a point set $P$ and two sets of $k$ convex shapes (disks, squares, ...), such that each set covers all points in $P$: we use $R$ to denote the one set (say, red) and $B$ to denote the other set (blue).
+We now define the 2-colored intersection graph $G_{R,B} = (V, E)$: each vertex represents a shape ($V = R \cup B$) and is either red or blue; $E$ contains an edge for each pair of differently colored, intersecting shapes.
+A 2-colored intersection graph always contains equally many red nodes as blue nodes, since the nodes of each color represent the $k$ covering shapes in an optimal solution.
+Additionally, both solutions represented in a 2-colored intersection graph must cover all points, and hence there may be points only in the area of intersection between a blue and red shape.
+If there are points that are not covered by one of the two colors, then this color is not a valid solution to the $k$-center problem In the remainder, we use intersection graph to refer to 2-colored intersection graphs.